Thanh-Truong/thanh-truong.github.io/_pages/about.md

 I am not quite a methodical runner yet despite that I run 5 days per week all year round.
 My source of inspirations and tips are from [Sverige springer](https://www.sverigespringer.se/).

 Recently, I have picked up on writing technical notes again.
-They are [here](/year-archive/).
 Among them, a few notes here were revived from my old Wordpress blog in between 2009 - 20016.

 If it was not enough to keep me busy!
 I am also a father of twin girls and married to a wonderful wife.